Please ensure Javascript is enabled for purposes of website accessibility

 There are usually two types of yacht available for rent and/or charter.
 Private yachts are small and can hold 15-20 passengers whereas large yachts can accommodate up to 100 passengers.
 Large Yachts are typically motorized but sailboat options are also available.
 Let’s take a look:

-If you want to kick back and relax with up to 12 of your friends and family, private yachts are made for you.
+Private yacht – If you want to kick back and relax with up to 12 of your friends and family, private yachts are made for you.
 Private yachts include a Captain and Crew because they are complicated to operate.
 You can cruise the Bay, get some fresh air and do some ocean sailing.
 Private yacht rental in San Diego costs around $550 per hour.
-Aolani is a 58 foot catamaran that offers private and public charters.
+Aolani is a 58 foot catamaran that offers private and public charters

 3 Things to Know Before Renting a Boat